 The answer is not so much a “new” conception of God, but one that has existed almost as long as the world’s major religions … that God, that the Devine, is to be found in each of us.
 It’s just not a concept that has received much exposure.

-As for Christianity, although Christ did not speak to this issue, some in the early church, such as Paul, and later Augustine, and then the Reformation, put forth the concept of original sin … that we are all born sinners because of Adam’s not heeding God’s word in the Garden of Eden and being cast out.
+Although Christ did not speak to this issue, some in the early church, such as Paul, and later Augustine, and then the Reformation, put forth the concept of original sin … that we are all born sinners because of Adam’s not heeding God’s word in the Garden of Eden and being cast out.
 And that only God, or Christ, can bring salvation.
-This concept is central to the teaching of the Catholic Church and many Protestant denominations.
+This concept became central to the teaching of the Catholic Church and many Protestant denominations.

 But as I noted in my post, “Our Culture Is the Serpent in the Garden of Eden,” I believe that this take on the story is wrong.
 What then is the real lesson of the Garden of Eden?